-"IP Project Licence" means the project licence to be granted to the IP pursuant to section 17FA of the WIA (as given effect by the SIP Regulations).
+"IP Project Licence" means the project licence granted to Bazalgette pursuant to section 17FA of the WIA (as given effect by the SIP Regulations).

 "IP Related Payments" means such payment made or, in respect of a forward looking period, anticipated to be made in respect of amounts of the IP Charges.